RHS GRIN Grant

 The GRIN grant is an annual $1,000 fund awarded to one or more approved project applicants.
 Successful projects will promote the engagement of Regina citizens in gardening through education for the enhancement of their local environment and their quality of life.
 Projects must be located within Regina.
 They must be started in the spring of the calendar year.

-The RHS is excited to announce the 2017 recipient of the Growing Roots in the Neighbourhood (GRIN) grant.
+Apply for the Growing Roots in the Neighbourhood (GRIN) Grant

 Seedling Adventures Garden Project at Al Ritchie Community Association